lmamakos/fluke8050a-forth/fluke8050a/README.md

 **40_app.fs** file.
 During development, this can be loaded and compiled into RAM rather than flash for very rapid development and testing cycles.

+This software and hardware configuration is targeted to a Maple Mini "clone" board commonly available on EBay, with an STM32F103CBT6 device with 128KB of Flash and 64KB of RAM.
+Deleting some of the debugging code (notably the disassembler) will enable it to fit in a smaller part with 64KB of Flash.

 There is a binary file, named something like